AleksanderRDL/P8-Aleks-Fork/Range_QDS/docs/range-qds-dev-tooling-guide.md

     counts = {name: prefix_families.count(name) for name in profile.anchor_family_weights}
     assert sum(counts.values()) == prefix

-    # Largest-remainder prefix plans should not completely drop a positive-weight
-    # family once the prefix is large enough.
     if prefix >= 32:
         for family, weight in profile.anchor_family_weights.items():
             if weight > 0.0: